catherg/Portfolio/README.md

 In this Portfolio there are 6 branches for these three projects:
+## Artificial Life Project:
-- 3 branches for the Artifical Life project: overview of the creation process for this project, the data I used to train the robots, and the code and process for the evolution of these robots
+  3 branches - overview of the creation process for this project, the data I used to train the robots, and the code and process for the evolution of these robots
+## Particle Swarms project:
-- 1 branch containing the code and description for my Particle Swarms project
+  1 branch containing the code and description, plus gifs of the me interacting with the project to watch
-- 1 branch for my Parametric Generators project.
+## Parametric Generators project
+  1 branch containing the code and description, plus gifs of the me interacting with the project to watch

 In the README of each branch there is a description of the project and how it works, enjoy!